-Sky TV holds onto iconic Boxing Day test
+Sky TV holds on to iconic NZ v Australia Boxing Day cricket test

 • Big test for new Sky TV boss

-The Boxing Day test is a prestigous sporting event and winning the rights was particularly important at a time when Sky is looking to convince Kiwis that it remains the home of sport.
+The Boxing Day test is a prestigious sporting event and winning the rights was particularly important at a time when Sky is looking to convince Kiwis that it remains the home of sport.

 While Sky has maintained a long relationship with NZ Cricket, the rights for the Boxing Day test sat with Cricket Australia.